temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator namespace list: List all Namespaces

-The temporal operator namespace list command lists all Namespaces on the Server.
+The temporal operator namespace list command lists all Namespaces on the Server

 ### temporal operator namespace update: Update a Namespace

-The temporal operator namespace update command updates a Namespace.
+The temporal operator namespace update command updates a Namespace

-Namespaces can be assigned a different active Cluster.
-`temporal operator namespace update -n namespace --active-cluster NewActiveCluster`
+Namespaces can be assigned a different active Cluster `temporal operator namespace update -n namespace --active-cluster NewActiveCluster`

-Namespaces can also be promoted to global Namespaces.
-`temporal operator namespace update -n namespace --promote-global`
+Namespaces can also be promoted to global Namespaces `temporal operator namespace update -n namespace --promote-global`

-Any Archives that were previously enabled or disabled can be changed through this command.
-However, URI values for archival states cannot be changed after the states are enabled.
-`temporal operator namespace update -n namespace --history-archival-state enabled --visibility-archival-state disabled`
+Any Archives that were previously enabled or disabled can be changed through this command However, URI values for archival states cannot be changed after the states are enabled `temporal operator namespace update -n namespace --history-archival-state enabled --visibility-archival-state disabled`

 <!--